Principled Identification of Structural Dynamic Models: Introduction

-In this paper, we propose a principled approach to identification: formulate identification as an explicit optimization.
-Under standard regularity conditions, the corresponding first-order conditions play the same role as identifying assumptions, and many familiar assumption sets can be read as the first-order conditions of some optimization problem.
-This reframes the question from “Are the identifying restrictions plausible?” to “Is the objective sound for the economic question at hand?”
+In this paper, we propose a principled approach to evaluating identification: formulate the mapping between reduced-form innovations and structural shocks as an explicit optimization.
+Optimization-based identification has been successfully employed to isolate specific economic mechanisms, such as the maximum forecast error variance approach for identifying news or technology shocks \citep{Uhlig:2005, BarskySims:2011, FrancisOwyangRoushDiCecio:2014}.
+Here, we apply this principle directly to the correlation structure between structural shocks and designated target variables -- either internal VAR innovations or external proxy variables.
+While definitive structural identification ultimately requires exogenous economic insight, the corresponding first-order conditions can be interpreted as implicit identifying restrictions, and in special cases many familiar identification schemes can be viewed as the optimality conditions of an appropriately chosen objective.
+This reframes the question from ``Are the identifying restrictions plausible?'' to ``Is the objective sound for the economic question at hand?''
 In short, the discourse shifts from restrictions to objective soundness.

+The reduced-form covariance matrix admits many observationally equivalent structural decompositions.
+Without an additional criterion, these alternatives are equally admissible, even though some yield ``structural shocks'' that are economically uninformative.
+One such example is a purported monetary policy shock that is only weakly related to the policy rate innovation, or a narrative tax instrument that exhibits low relevance for its targeted shock.
+This motivates an approach that makes the intended economic association explicit and uses it to evaluate the set of admissible decompositions.
+For traditional SVARs, calculating the structural rotation that maximizes alignment with the designated targets provides a necessary diagnostic baseline.
+For Proxy VARs, the same optimization moves beyond a diagnostic role and becomes an estimation strategy for the structural system.
+By maximizing instrument relevance, it provides a route to point identification while naturally accommodating proxy leakage, rather than imposing exact zero-covariance restrictions that are often difficult to justify.